 Are you super productive or on the fast lane to burnout?

 Even though average working hours per year keep going down across the industrialised world some professions, like IT consulting, seem to demand higher and higher workloads to be completed within given time frames, and these time frames are measured in “project time”, not a five-day workweek regulated by fair work contracts.
+That is why being productive is essential in IT.

 While there are people who enjoy the pressure and gladly submit to project time, there are many who suffer, or are simply drifting towards the flaming pits of burnout without noticing what’s going on, instead blaming the warning signals from their bodies and minds on a “flu” or only “stress”.